Last Updated on January 13, 2022 by Danny

 Do I have to use a certain type of drumsticks?

 You can use any plastic or wooden-tipped drumsticks.
 The kit does include a set of sticks.
 Felt mallets and beaters are not recommended for use with mash pads.

 Is the Hi-Hat pedal a switch-type or a continuous pedal?

 The Hi-Hat pedal is a continuous variable pedal.
 It can produce closed, open, and half-open hi-hat tones.
 It is also capable of “splash” and “chick” sounds.

 What content is available in the Nitro module?

 The nitro module has 40 modern and classic ready-to-play kits.
 You can tweak existing kits or create your own using the 385 drum, percussion, and cymbal sounds in the module.

 The Alesis Nitro Mesh Kit delivers a superb sound for its price point.
-It is versatile and quite—perfect for practicing at home.
-Although it may not satisfy the needs of advanced drummers, this is a good drum set for beginners and offers great value for your money.
+It is versatile and quiet—perfect for practicing at home.
+Although it may not satisfy the needs of advanced drummers, this is a good electronic drum set for beginners and offers great value for your money, and fully worth it.